Just9krish/WorkNest/README.md

 # WorkNest

-A modern note-taking application built with React, TypeScript, and Supabase.
+A Notion-style project management application for organizing pages, notes, and tasks.

+## What is WorkNest?

+WorkNest is a web application that lets you create and organize content in a block-based editor.
+You can create pages, add different types of content blocks, and use templates for calendars and roadmaps.

 ## Features

-- **Rich Text Editor**: Create and edit text blocks with various formatting options
+- **Block-based Editor**: Create text, headings, todos, images, code blocks, and more
+- **Pages**: Organize content in nested pages with icons
-- **Templates**: Calendar and Roadmap templates for project management
+- **Templates**: Calendar and Roadmap templates for project planning
-- **Real-time Sync**: Automatic saving with Supabase backend
+- **Slash Commands**: Type "/" to quickly insert different block types
-- **Dark/Light Mode**: Toggle between themes
+- **Dark/Light Mode**: Switch between themes
-- **Responsive Design**: Works on desktop and mobile
+- **Auto-save**: Changes are automatically saved

 ## Tech Stack